 Nobita talked to Japanese friends and really said that some are afraid, they think blacks are strange and rude.
 Unfortunately it is a common mistake, most people tend to judge things by appearances or by examples from others.
 Aren't Brazilians constantly taxing the Japanese on strangers and racists?

-Don’t think that being black in Japan is going to be a different and totally happy life away from prejudices and embarrassing situations.
+Don't think that being black in Japan is going to be a different and totally happy life away from prejudices and embarrassing situations.
 The Japanese have a totally different way of acting and doing things, which can make many uncomfortable and jump to conclusions.
 The world doesn't revolve around you, so don't be bothered by anything random confused with prejudice.

-There is a website called locoinyokohama that specifically talks about the life of black people in Japan.
+There is a website called locoinyokohama which speaks specifically about the life of black people in Japan.
 There you will find different positive and negative reports, tips and advice to fit in with Japanese society and respect its cultural aspects, making a good impression.
 The following video in English also shows reports of blacks living in Japan:

 How to react to the Japanese eyes?

 I often see Brazilians complaining of discrimination and prejudice in Japan, but I end up considering their attitude as racism itself.
 Many make no effort to understand how Japanese mind, or even if they want to learn the Japanese language or respect their customs.
 People who strive for these aspects rarely complain about this issue.

 I spent my whole life in Brazil suffering prejudice, I went through a lot of bad things, and I consider these precipitations from the Japanese looks on the trains a great freshness (I mean the pre-judgment).
-Myself, if I find a Japanese (a) in Brazil, I’ll keep an eye on him, trying to talk to the person, but having a certain fear because of my shyness.
+Myself, if I find a Japanese (a) in Brazil, I'll keep an eye on him, trying to talk to the person, but having a certain fear because of my shyness.

 One person commented that once there was a Japanese staring at him on a train, he simply smiled at the Japanese, which totally changed the Japanese's reaction.
 Sometimes a simple smile may be able to totally change the person's face!